BioMedLab-HM/biomed-iot/README.md

 ### Troubleshooting

 - Do not abort the setup process prematurely.
-Depending on the speed of the download servers, the duration of the setup can vary, usually between five and 15 minutes.
+Depending on the speed of the download servers, the duration of the setup can vary, usually between 2 and 10 minutes.
-- The setup script requires sudo privileges.
-Ensure that the user running the setup has sudo privileges.
+- The setup script requires root privileges.
+Ensure that the setup command was executed with sudo like written in the setup description above.
-- The safest way to repeat the installation of Biomed IoT is to first setup your operating system from scratch (e.g. flashing the SD card for your Pi).
+- The safest way to repeat the installation of Biomed IoT is to re-setup your operating system from scratch (e.g. flashing the SD of for your Pi).
 - Execute the [*Tests After Installation*](tests/tests_after_setup.md) to check the integrity of your installation.